nemild/hack-the-media/financial-media-guide.md

 > **LTC** returns:     70x,
 > **DASH** returns: 123x
 >
-> If your biggest holding was BTC this year you did not make great great investment decisions. ([link](https://twitter.com/cryptomanran/status/943797901662310400))
+> If your biggest holding was BTC this year you did not make great great investment decisions.

+- **Filtering history to get maximal engagement today**: Financial media is good at hunting for a specific filter of past events, when it paints the present as extreme; this framing increases engagement, but misses the full context (also known as, [p-hacking](https://en.wikipedia.org/wiki/Data_dredging)).
+	- In December 2018, it was the "Worst December since the Great Depression" as noted by [CNBC](https://www.cnbc.com/2018/12/17/worst-start-to-december-for-the-stock-market-since-great-depression.html), [CNN](https://www.cnn.com/2018/12/18/investing/stocks-worst-december-since-great-depression/index.html), [USA Today](https://www.usatoday.com/story/money/2018/12/21/stock-market-dow-falls-bear/2379114002/), [The Mercury News](https://www.mercurynews.com/2018/12/24/stock-markets-slide-toward-worst-december-since-1931/), and many others.
+But by most metrics, 2018 was a [fairly typical period](https://www.aqr.com/Insights/Perspectives/Once-More-Without-Feeling).
+	- **Percentages vs Points**: Media sources often quote changes in points rather than percentages.
+This makes recent changes seem outsize compared to the past (as stocks and indexes grow due to inflation and GDP growth).

-- **Extreme Language**: Articles use extreme language to represent price movements, as these engage readers (e.g., meltdown, bloodbath, crash, [massacre](https://www.express.co.uk/finance/city/914952/Bitcoin-price-crash-cryptocurrency-dollars-market-investors-value-latest-update-news), topple), but are often statistically suspect (For a critique, see  NYTimes Upshot on the [stock market drop in 2018](https://www.nytimes.com/2018/02/05/upshot/context-matters-the-stock-market-drop-is-less-scary-than-it-seems.html) and my [bloodbath tweet](https://twitter.com/nemild/status/953685089329664000))
+- **Extreme Language**: Articles use extreme language to represent price movements, as these engage readers (e.g., meltdown, bloodbath, crash, [massacre](https://www.express.co.uk/finance/city/914952/Bitcoin-price-crash-cryptocurrency-dollars-market-investors-value-latest-update-news), topple), but are often statistically suspect
+	- For a critique, see  NYTimes Upshot on the [stock market drop in 2018](https://www.nytimes.com/2018/02/05/upshot/context-matters-the-stock-market-drop-is-less-scary-than-it-seems.html) and my [bloodbath tweet](https://twitter.com/nemild/status/953685089329664000).
 - **Journalistic Access and Shopping for Sympathetic Journalists**: Be critical of many interviews done in financial media, given the self interests of those speaking.
 	- The commentators/TV personalities/journalists who talk to the most senior financial leaders often must kowtow to them to get them to appear on their show.
 	- Financial leaders also prefer shows that advance their interests, and often won't go on shows that are too critical.
 - **Fake Financial News**: Motivated investors profit by sharing fake news that gets large audience engagement — and moves prices.
 	- Example: Jim Cramer sharing fake news about Apple to engagement-driven media sources, with the goal of dropping Apple’s stock price: